-When you're greeted with a wall of thin-bezel flatscreen TVs from LG, Panasonic, Hisense, Samsung and Sony at your local John Lewis, which all look more or less the same, it may seem as though there’s not much to pick between them.
+Need help to buy the best TV?
+Here's where we come in.
+When you're facing lists of thin-bezel flatscreen TVs from LG, Panasonic, Hisense, Samsung and Sony, which all look more or less the same, it may seem as though there's not much to pick between them.

 Here, we take a closer look at the key things you should think about before you buy.
 From big decisions such as which screen size is best for you, to specific features to look out for and how much to spend, our expert advice will help you find your perfect TV.